mattbucknall/font2c/README.md

-  -r, --raster-type=TYPE        Rasterization type (default = lrtb) -c, --char-set=PATH           Path to character set file -y, --symbol=NAME             Symbol name for font2c_face_t object -d, --depth=BPP               Pixel depth (must be 1, 2, 4 or 8, default = 8)
-  -m, --msb-first               Pack most-significant bits first -a, --antialiasing            Enable antialiasing -i, --no-hinting              Disable hinting
+  -r, --raster-type=TYPE        Rasterization type (default = lrtb) -c, --char-set=PATH           Path to character set file -y, --symbol=NAME             Symbol name for font2c_face_t object -j, --java-metadata=PATH      Path to output font metadata in Java format -d, --depth=BPP               Pixel depth (must be 1, 2, 4 or 8, default = 8) -m, --msb-first               Pack most-significant bits first -a, --antialiasing            Enable antialiasing -i, --no-hinting              Disable hinting
-  -p, --preview=PATH            Preview output file path -j, --center-adj=PIXELS       Number of pixels to adjust font center line by
+  -p, --preview=PATH            Preview output file path -t, --center-adj=PIXELS       Number of pixels to adjust font center line by -k, --kerning                 Offset to add to kerning -b, --pseudo-bold             Increase weight by overlapping two offset copies of each glyph

 If no character set file is specified, a default character set consisting of ASCII codes 32-126 (inclusive) will be used.
 If a character set filename ends in .hex it will